- CUAG Downtown

 June 16 - September 14, 2021

-This groundbreaking exhibition introduces you to the compelling work of Algonquin filmmakers from Kitigan Zibi Anishinabeg
+This groundbreaking exhibition introduces you to the compelling work of local Algonquin filmmakers.

-Future Rivers: Film and Video from the Desert River features a selection of works made by Algonquin filmmakers from Kitigan Zibi Anishinabeg, QC.
+Future Rivers: Film and Video from the Desert River features a selection of works made by local Algonquin filmmakers.
 The works in this exhibition explore the complex, nuanced experiences of Algonquin Anishinaabeg.